The Top 6 Do's and Don'ts of Applying to Jobs

 There’s a lot that can go right in the job search if you can land an interview at a company you’re really interested in—but there’s also a lot that can go wrong if you don’t pay attention to the important details.
-Want to know what you definitely should and should not do when it comes to applying to jobs?
+Want to know what you definitely should and should not do when it comes to applying for jobs?
 Then you’ve come to the right place, and we’ve got the top six do’s and don’ts of the job search.

 1. Don't keep your cover letter the same

-When you’re applying to jobs, it’s important to tailor your cover letter to each specific position to which you are applying.
+When you’re applying for jobs, it’s important to tailor your cover letter to each specific position to which you are applying.
 While it is more time-consuming to create a custom cover letter for each job, it is well worth it.
-If you use a generic cover letter, it’ll be pretty obvious, and will signal that you aren’t willing to put in the extra effort.
+If you use a generic cover letter, it’ll be pretty obvious and will signal that you aren’t willing to put in the extra effort.
 And if you aren’t willing to put in effort when you’re simply applying to a job, chances are you won’t be a hard worker at the company—and that’s definitely not the type of person employers are seeking.
 Do your best to avoid the phrase, “Dear Sir or Madame” in your cover letter; it’s very impersonal.
 Do your research to find out to whom you should address the letter.
 Sometimes it’ll be in the job listing itself, but other times you’ll need to do a little digging.
 The fact that you took time to find the name will resonate with the employer.

 Related: 6 Things to Omit From Your First Cover Letter